TappingWater/lol-entropy/README.md

 - If the outlook is overcast the decision tree indicates that it is a strong indicator of playing in that weather.
 - Similarly based on our tree if it is raining and there is also strong wind, it is a negative indicator of playing in the current weather and if the wind is not as strong it is a positive indicator of playing tennis on that day.

-Traversing the node based on the split provides info regarding the necessary splits
+Traversing the node based on the split provides info regarding the necessary splits.